craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Northeastern Hobgoblin Territories.md

 # Northeastern Blood-Hobgoblin Territories
 ## History
 In the time before time, the goblinoid were united as one.
 Thirty-two years after [[Tetrimoc]] fell, and after thirty-two years of subjugation by the [[Bandit Lords]], the Hobgoblin of the Eastern half of the [[Great Northern Forests]] wrote and signed the [[Blood Hobgoblin Clan Pact]] before making war against all others.
-After the fall of the [[Bandit Lords]] and many years, these Clans made peace with the new [[Kingdom of Prosper]].
+After the fall of the [[Bandit Lords]] and many years, these Clans made peace with their newest neighbor; [[The Kingdom of Prosper]].

 Not long after their peace, they turned on each other, though they were never truly allied, and they still fight in the north-east forests of [[Central Alaturmen]].